Whose Show Is This?: Writing

 The end of the episode sees Bruce Banner / Smart Hulk return to Earth with his Sakaaran son Skaar.
 Coiro previously indicated that Banner heading back to Sakaar, as seen in the series' second episode, was tied to future MCU projects, which commentators speculated would be a World War Hulk adaptation.
 Mark Ruffalo was open to the idea of a World War Hulk adaptation, and exploring the time from when he left Earth and ended up on Sakaar.
 Coiro wanted Skaar to appear as a toddler, making him a "Baby Yoda kind of character", but this did not fit with Marvel Studios' future plans for the character.
 The writers always planned to feature a "big cameo" in the episode, but did not include or commit to one while writing the script because they knew whatever would have been chosen was possible not to be guaranteed by the time the episode would be filming because of a number of factors.
 When it came time to pick the character, Feige was the one to suggest debuting Skaar.

 The mid-credits scene of Wong taking Emil Blonsky from his cell was created to "give Blonsky a happier ending" since "it didn't feel right" for him to "languish in prison".
-Gao explained that the character growth he went through in the series, such as friendship with Walters and helping her deal with her dual identities, was real, "regardless of how much good or bad he did on the show", and the writers did not want to seem him returned to prison indefinitely.
+Gao explained that the character growth he went through in the series, such as friendship with Walters and helping her deal with her dual identities, was real, "regardless of how much good or bad he did on the show", and the writers did not want to see him returned to prison indefinitely.
 Coiro had hoped to have included Madisynn King in the episode, but given the fourth episode where she appears was filmed after this episode, actress Patty Guggenheim had yet to be cast.